vectordotdev/logfmt-elixir/README.md

 This library does not attempt to type cast values into booleans, integers, floats, etc, for a couple of reasons:

 1. Strings are not strictly defined with quotes.
 Notice `value1` above.
-2. There isn't a RFC for they key value format.
+2. There isn't a RFC for the key value format.

 Type casting should be the responsibility of the underlying data structure.
-If you're using an Ecto model it advised to cast your input there.
+Treat this like user input.
+For example, if you're using an Ecto model, it advised to cast your input through a changeset.

 ## Shoutout